-Politics
+Politics ADVANCED LEVEL

-Our curriculum examines British politics, US politics and the key political ideologies, meaning our students will have a sound knowledge of political systems as well as the theories underpinning it.
+Our curriculum examines British politics, US politics and the key political ideologies, meaning our students will have a sound knowledge of political systems as well as the theories underpinning them.

 Students will understand the nature of the political systems, how they have developed and be able to judge their effectiveness and fairness in the 21st century.